Gift Icon

 • FMCSA

-The Federal Motor Carrier Safety Administration creates safety initiatives and regulations to upgrade the safety levels of commercial auto-vehicles.
-In establishing the FMCSA, it was intended to lower the severity and number of accidents that involved large trucks.
-Among the programs this agency runs, there are the Comprehensive Safety Analysis 2010 Initiative and the Commercial Motor Vehicle Safety and Security program.
+The Federal Motor Carrier Safety Administration creates protection initiatives and regulations to upgrade the security levels of commercial auto-vehicles.
+Establishing the FMCSA was intended to lower the severity and number of accidents involving large trucks.
+Among the programs this agency runs are the Comprehensive security Analysis 2010 Initiative and the Commercial Motor Vehicle Safety and Security program.

 Air Traffic